lorenzosinisi/twitflow/README.md

 # TwitFlow

+`NOTE: this is far from being ready for production.
+Use it at your own risk.`

 Using GenStage and setup as a system of one producer, one consumer-producer and one consumer.
 The producer fetch tweets from the Twitter Streaming APIs and sends data to the ProducerConsumer that sends data to the Consumer:

 `[A] -> [B] -> [C]`